alexandrecuer/smartgrid/Themis/Note_Install_fileSystem_variant_linuxVM_toprepareSD.md

+---
+title: Themis/EmonCMS - Install on raspbian stretch from scratch using the scripts
+---

 This is variant illustrating on a Windows workstation how to use a Linux VM to prepare more completely the SD card

-# Install emoncms on raspbian stretch from scratch using the scripts

 ## preparation if you only have a windows workstation with a linux virtual machine on it